colquittlab/avgn/README.md

 1. Using the command line navigate to the folder in your local environment where you want to install the repository.
 ```
 cd # Puts you into your home directory
+mkdir github_repos # Makes a folder named github_repos
-cd micromamba/envs/SongAnalysis # Puts you into your named environment directory
+cd github_repos # Puts you into your repo directory
 micromamba activate SongAnalysis
 git clone https://github.com/colquittlab/avgn.git #now uses pyproject.toml
 ```